rodkevich/tbd/README.md

 tbd
 ***
-If you have any docker volumes attached to postgres init.js won't work detach them using :
+If you have any docker volumes attached to postgres init.js won't work.
+Detach them using :

 `docker-compose down --volumes`